 So what made this shakshuka so different?

-After showing more gusto than Meg Ryan during the Katz Deli scene in Harry met Sally, I asked the chef if he had gotten the mushrooms at the shuk.
+After showing more enthusiasm than Meg Ryan during the Katz Deli scene in Harry met Sally, I asked the chef if he had gotten the mushrooms at the shuk.

 And not the supermarket, neither.